Identity Access Management

 • Excellent developer support and lots of integration options

-Cons
+❌ Cons

 • Enterprise-level pricing and complexity

-• Deployment can take time — think marathon, not sprint.
+• Deployment can take time — think marathon, not sprint

-2. Ilex — Great for Scalable Identity Governance
+3. Ilex — Great for Scalable Identity Governance

 Ilex is a powerful IAM solution designed for organisations needing robust governance and compliance tools.
 It’s especially strong on reporting and managing user access at scale.
+Ilex also supports session monitoring, allowing organisations to detect and respond to anomalies during user sessions for enhanced security.

 In a nutshell: Perfect for companies that want to keep tight control over who accesses what, without compromising on usability.

-Pros
+✅ Pros

 • Scalable and reliable governance features